awsdocs/aws-lambda-developer-guide/doc_source/API_Invoke.md

 HTTP Status Code: 502

  **ENILimitReachedException**
-AWS Lambda was not able to create an Elastic Network Interface \(ENI\) in the VPC, specified as part of Lambda function configuration, because the limit for network interfaces has been reached\.
+AWS Lambda was not able to create an elastic network interface in the VPC, specified as part of Lambda function configuration, because the limit for network interfaces has been reached\.
 HTTP Status Code: 502

  **InvalidParameterValueException**
 One of the parameters in the request is invalid\.
-For example, if you provided an IAM role for AWS Lambda to assume in the `CreateFunction` or the `UpdateFunctionConfiguration` API, that AWS Lambda is unable to assume you will get this exception\.
 HTTP Status Code: 400

  **InvalidRequestContentException**